alvimm/udacity-project-refactor-udagram/README.md

 ### Running locally with Docker

-You should previously define these envinronment variables locally:
+1. You should define these envinronment variables locally:
   - POSTGRESS_USERNAME
   - POSTGRESS_PASSWORD
   - POSTGRESS_DB